 The list box shows all of the items and their properties.
 It can be scrolled to bring text into view, or the whole window can be made bigger if desired.
 The following actions can be done in the box:

-Although the box does not allow selection of multiple items by the usual Shift or Ctrl clicking, a range of points can be selected for several operations by pressing Shift and a key twice, once at each end of the range.
-These include deleting with Shift D, toggling of the acquisition state with Shift A, setting up tilt series with Shift T, setting up new files at items with Shift N, and toggling drawing of items with Shift V. For the first four, see the description of these operations under Delete Item, Acquire, Tilt series, and New file at item.
-Shift V simply toggles items that are being drawn to be off, and ones that are off to be drawn.
+Although the box does not allow selection of multiple items by the usual Shift or Ctrl clicking, a range of items can be selected for several operations by pressing Shift and a key twice, once at each end of the range.
+These include:

 The table can be scrolled with the mouse wheel when the mouse is over the Navigator window and not over the image display window, even though the main program window has the focus.
 The table can also be scrolled when the dialog window has focus; however, none of the hot keys for the Navigator will work then, so it best to keep the focus on the main program window.

 The properties shown for each item are the label, the color, the X, Y and Z coordinates, and the type of item (point, polygon, or map, 'Imp' for imported map, 'Anc' for item to use for anchor map state).
 Next is the registration number with which the item is associated.
 If the item is a registration point, the point number is shown as well, with an entry '#R#', where the first # is the registration number with which the point is associated, and the second # is the unique point number for this point.
 Next is a cryptic summary of the acquisition status of the item: